 |MS Sans Serif||Geneva|

 |MS Serif||New York|

 |Although 18 fonts may seem limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly.
 Fonts can be applied to an email in either the head style or the inline CSS.
 Style placed in the head can be applied to specific classes and IDs.
 When those IDs and classes are referenced in the email body, that style is rendered.
 Inline CSS is placed directly into the HTML element containing the text that should display in that style.|

 Applying style to the head is a simple way to broadcast a font across your entire email or a specific class.
 It works in all email platforms except Gmail (the ability to use the <style> tag in the <head> is not supported), so it is recommended to include inline styles to accommodate Gmail users.

 font-family: "HelveticaNeue-Light", "Helvetica Neue Light", "Helvetica Neue", Helvetica, Arial, "Lucida Grande", sans-serif;

-|You can apply a font-family style to all of the text in a table cell by placing in-line CSS in the TD tag of your HTML.
-Using this method will affect the entire content of that table cell regardless of the amount.|
+|You can apply a font-family style to all of the text in a table cell by placing inline CSS in the TD tag of your HTML.
+Using this method will affect the entire content of that table cell, regardless of the amount.|

 |Within your content, it is important to be able to control the style of a specific word or section of text.
 Using <span>, you are able to apply a style attribute to a single word or group of words.|